top of page

 Cracking Down on Behaviour Issues: Classroom Management Hacks That Really Work

 Effective classroom management is the bedrock of successful teaching.
-Without a clear, consistent approach to behaviour, lessons can descend into chaos, undermining both learning and wellbeing.
-In this article, we explore research-backed strategies and practical “hacks” that can help teachers and support staff across primary and secondary settings regain control, foster positive environments, and ensure every pupil can thrive.
+Without a clear and consistent approach to behaviour, lessons can descend into chaos.
+This undermines both learning and wellbeing.
+In this article, we explore research-backed strategies and practical “hacks” to help teachers and support staff across primary and secondary settings.
+These methods can regain control, foster positive environments, and ensure every pupil can thrive.

 Understanding Behaviour Challenges

-Before implementing solutions, it’s vital to recognise the root causes of misbehaviour.
-Often, disruptive actions signal unmet needs—whether academic, social or emotional.
+Before implementing solutions, it’s vital to recognize the root causes of misbehaviour.
+Disruptive actions often signal unmet needs.
+These needs can be academic, social, or emotional.
 Key factors include:

-• Social Dynamics: Peer pressure and group hierarchies can lead to off-task chatter or more serious conflicts.
+• Social Dynamics: Peer pressure and group hierarchies can lead to off-task chatter or serious conflicts.

-• Unclear Expectations: Without explicit rules and routines, pupils are unsure how to behave, leading to accidental or deliberate disruption.
+• Unclear Expectations: Without explicit rules and routines, pupils are unsure how to behave.
+This can lead to accidental or deliberate disruption.

-By identifying why pupils behave as they do, teachers can tailor their approaches.
+By identifying why pupils behave as they do, teachers can tailor their approaches to meet their needs effectively.

 1. Establish Clear, Consistent Routines

 Why it works: Routines reduce uncertainty.
-When pupils know exactly what to expect—how to enter the classroom, where to leave bags, how to request help—they feel secure and can focus on learning.
+When pupils know exactly what to expect, they feel secure.
+This allows them to focus on learning.

 How to implement:

-1. Visual Timetables & Task Lists: Display each lesson’s structure on the board, using icons or colour-coding for younger pupils.
-This reduces “What are we doing next?” questions.
+1. Visual Timetables & Task Lists: Display each lesson’s structure on the board.
+Use icons or colour-coding for younger pupils to reduce the "What are we doing next?" questions.

-3. Non-Verbal Signals: Teach simple cues—hand signals for “I need help”, “I’m finished” or “I need quiet”, and consistent use of the school’s agreed noise levels (e.g. traffic light system).
+3. Non-Verbal Signals: Teach simple cues.
+Use hand signals for “I need help,” “I’m finished,” or “I need quiet.”
+Consistently apply agreed noise levels like a traffic light system.

 Further reading: Education Endowment Foundation, “Improving Behaviour in Schools” Toolkit (EEF Behaviour Guidance) Tom Bennett, Teacher Toolkit (behaviour checklist)